bolderflight/spaaro/README.md

       * float sbus_volt (*FMU-R v1.x*): the SBUS servo rail voltage.
       * int64_t sys_time_us: the time since boot, us.
    * Sensor Data:
-      * bool pitot_static_installed: whether a pitot-static probe and air data sensor are installed.
       * Inceptor Data:
+         * bool installed: whether an SBUS receiver is installed.
+         * bool healthy: whether the SBUS receiver is healthy and sending data at the expected rate.
          * bool new_data: whether new data was received by the SBUS receiver.
-         * bool lost_frame: whether a frame of SBUS data was lost by the receiver.
-         * bool failsafe: whether the SBUS receiver has entered failsafe mode - this typically occurs if many frames of data are lost in a row.
          * bool ch17 | ch18: some SBUS transmitters and receivers support two boolean outputs, CH 17 and CH 18, which are available here.
          * int16_t ch[16]: SBUS channel values.
 SBUS is 11 bits with a range of 0 - 2048.
 Some SBUS receivers, such as FrSky, use a default range of 172 - 1811, unless an extended range is configured.
-      * IMU Data:
+      * MPU-9250 IMU Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the sensor is healthy and sending data at the expected rate.
          * bool new_imu_data: whether new data was received from the accelerometer and gyro.
          * bool new_mag_data: whether new data was received from the magnetometer.
-         * bool imu_healthy: whether the accelerometer and gyro are healthy.
+         * bool mag_healthy: whether the magnetometer is healthy.
 Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
+         * float die_temp_c: the IMU die temperature, C.
+         * float accel_mps2[3]: the accelerometer data, with bias and scale factor corrected, and rotated into the vehicle frame, m/s/s [x y z].
+         * float gyro_radps[3]: the gyro data, with bias corrected, and rotated into the vehicle frame, rad/s [x y z].
+         * float mag_ut[3]: the magnetometer data, with bias and scale factor corrected, and rotated into the vehicle frame, uT [x y z].
+      * VectorNav IMU Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the sensor is healthy and sending data at the expected rate.
+         * bool new_imu_data: whether new data was received from the accelerometer and gyro.
+         * bool new_mag_data: whether new data was received from the magnetometer.
          * bool mag_healthy: whether the magnetometer is healthy.
 Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
          * float die_temp_c: the IMU die temperature, C.
          * float accel_mps2[3]: the accelerometer data, with bias and scale factor corrected, and rotated into the vehicle frame, m/s/s [x y z].
          * float gyro_radps[3]: the gyro data, with bias corrected, and rotated into the vehicle frame, rad/s [x y z].
          * float mag_ut[3]: the magnetometer data, with bias and scale factor corrected, and rotated into the vehicle frame, uT [x y z].
+      * BME280 Static Pressure Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the pressure transducer is healthy.
+Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
+         * bool new_data: whether new data was received from the pressure transducer.
+         * float pres_pa: the measured pressure, Pa.
+         * float die_temp_c: the pressure transducer die temperature, C.
+      * VectorNav Static Pressure Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the pressure transducer is healthy.
+Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
+         * bool new_data: whether new data was received from the pressure transducer.
+         * float pres_pa: the measured pressure, Pa.
+         * float die_temp_c: the pressure transducer die temperature, C.
+      * AMS5915 Static Pressure Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the pressure transducer is healthy.
+Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
+         * bool new_data: whether new data was received from the pressure transducer.
+         * float pres_pa: the measured pressure, Pa.
+         * float die_temp_c: the pressure transducer die temperature, C.
-      * GNSS Data:
+      * AMS5915 Differential Pressure Data:
+         * bool installed: whether the sensor is installed.
+         * bool healthy: whether the pressure transducer is healthy.
+Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
-         * bool new_data: whether new data was received by the GNSS receiver.
+         * bool new_data: whether new data was received from the pressure transducer.
+         * float pres_pa: the measured pressure, Pa.
+         * float die_temp_c: the pressure transducer die temperature, C.
+      * VectorNav GNSS Data:
+         * bool installed: whether the sensor is installed.
          * bool healthy: whether the GNSS receiver is healthy.
 Unhealthy is defined as missing 5 frames of data in a row at the expected rate.
+         * bool new_data: whether new data was received by the GNSS receiver.
          * int8_t fix: the GNSS fix type:
             * 1: No fix
             * 2: 2D fix